 Prior to joining Hyland Levin Shapiro, Beau served as Deputy Attorney General at the Office of the Attorney General in Trenton, New Jersey, where he represented state agencies in the Office of Administrative Law, the New Jersey Superior Court, Appellate Division, the New Jersey Supreme Court, the New Jersey District Court, and the United States Supreme Court.
 Beau also counseled the Department of Community Affairs and its various subdivisions and the Department of State regarding the enforcement or defense of their statutes and regulations.
-He drafted and negotiated contracts concerning state and federal funding for housing and rental assistance programs and historic preservation programs, COVID-19 mandates and ensured compliance with the Open Public Records Act (OPRA) requests.
-Beau also participated on the Office of the Attorney General’s interview panel.

 Beau was recently appointed to serve a four-year term as a committee member on the New Jersey Courts District IIIB Ethics Committee.